Several times I wrote “Wow!” next to a work being played.

 –Peter Jacobi, Herald Times

 He received his Bachelors from Trinity University and his Masters and Doctorate from Indiana University.
 He studied composition with Samuel Adler, Sven-David Sandstrom, Claude Baker, Timothy Kramer, Don Freund, and electronic and computer music with Jeffrey Hass.
 He is Professor of Music at St. Olaf College.
-He resides in Northfield, Minnesota with his wife Faye and their children Cullen Fang Ouxiang and Molly Fang Qinghe.
+He resides in Lonsdale, Minnesota with his wife Faye and their children Cullen and Molly.